Simulating Events

 6. Select action areas in the preview, double-click events in the event list, or use the keyboard shortcuts to trigger events.

-"Event list in preview"
+"Event list in Live Preview"

 Available under certain Qt licenses.